menandmice/micetro_docs/guides/user-manual/dhcp_servers.rst

 2. Select a Kea DHCP service.
 Click :guilabel:`Action` in the task bar at the top, and then select :guilabel:`Edit configuration` on the menu.
 You can also access this option on the row menu (...).
 The Edit Configuration dialog box opens.

-3. Make the desired changes in the Edit Configuratio dialog box.
+3. Make the desired changes in the Edit Configuration dialog box.

 .. image:: ../../images/edit-kea-config-Micetro.png
   :width: 80%